B.S. in Architectural Engineering Program

 Bachelor of Science in Architectural Engineering Degree Requirements

-Students who want to earn a professional Master of Architecture degree in addition to the B.S. in architectural engineering should apply for the "Track III Professional" program via the School of Architecture, Design, and Planning and discuss it each year with their ARCE advisor so that electives can be chosen carefully.
+Students who want to earn a professional Master of Architecture degree in addition to the B.S. in architectural engineering should apply for the "Track III Professional" program via the School of Architecture and Design and discuss it each year with their ARCE advisor so that electives can be chosen carefully.

 |MATH 125||Calculus I (GE 1.2)||4|